ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 ### Active vs passive phase:

 What does a passive phase entail?
 Our passive phase kicks in when we are waiting for something to happen, say for our water to boil.
-Time spent in passive phases feels ~36% slower!
+Time spent in passive phases feels ~36% slower!<br />
 There are two ways to prevent users from getting bored during a passive phase and keeping them interested enough to wait:

 * Keep users in an active state